 At a time when getting out of the house or having dozens of friends to photograph, draw or paint is severely limited, our students have been basing their work on concepts of isolation and how the current situation has impacted on their lives.
 Lucy Waddington created the image below as part of her series exploring colour

 One news item which has captured the nation’s heart over the last few days is the story of Captain Tom Moore.
-His fundraising walks inspired Ellie Ralph to create these superb sketches.
-She told us “
+His fundraising walks inspired Ellie Ralph to create these superb sketches. how do you get ivermectin for humans She told us “

 Ellie is also an accomplished photographer.
 Here’s one of her images from a recent series she produced, exploring lighting effects and isolation.